-Although still in high school, Torin Yater-Wallace has mastered the halfpipe, and it’s up to the rest of the competition to keep up.
-With multiple X Games medals, this young gun has his eyes set on Sochi.
-(Getty Images/Agence Zoom/Alexis Boichard)
+At 18 years old, Torin Yater-Wallace has mastered the halfpipe and it’s up to the rest of the competition to keep up.
+With multiple X-Games medals and an Olympic appearance, this young gun’s talent is well beyond his years.
+(Getty Images/Cameron Spencer)

 David Wise became the first-ever Olympic halfpipe skiing champion Tuesday night, winning gold at the sport’s debut at the 2014 Sochi Olympic Winter Games.

 Athletes completed the final training for halfpipe skiing Monday despite fog at the Rosa Khutor Extreme Park.

 Additional athletes were nominated today to the first-ever U.S. Freeskiing Olympic team.

 David Wise led a full-throttle U.S. sweep of the first-ever halfpipe skiing Olympic qualifier at the Dew Tour iON Mountain Championships Saturday night at Breckenridge with Aaron Blunck and Lyman Currier finishing second and third.

 The FIS World Cup series returns to the U.S. this year.
 Who will top the podium at Copper Mountain?
 (Photo: Sarah Brunson/U.S. Freeskiing)